Canadian Citizenship Card or Certificate Replacement

 |Regular Processing||Urgent Processing||Top Priority Processing|

-Replacement citizenship certificates can be issued urgently depending on your circumstances – this is commonly done in our office for our clients.
+Replacement citizenship certificates can be issued urgently depending on your circumstances – our office does this for our clients regularly.

 First Canadian citizenship certificates for those born outside Canada to Canadian parents can be issued urgently, however the eligibility requirements are much more strict.